openshift/enhancements/enhancements/etcd/etcd-encryption-for-separate-oauth-apis.md

      - use `encryptionconfig.FromSecret` function that returns `EncryptionConfiguration`
      - use `reflect.DeepEqual` function to compare `EncryptionConfigurration.Resources` for example `reflect.DeepEqual(openshiftAPIServerEncryptionCfg.Resources, oauthAPIServerEncryptionCfg.Resources)`
    - returns "success" otherwise
-6. Change `NewRevisionLabelPodDeployer` to conditionally keep the secrets in synchornization.
+6. Change `NewRevisionLabelPodDeployer` to conditionally keep the secrets in synchronization.
 7. Update `OAS-O` to use `UnionRevisionLabelPodDeployer` passing two `RevisionLabelPodDeployer`.
 The first one for `openshift-apiserver` (already existing) and the second one for `oauth-apiserver`.
    - it will report whether all instances of `oauth-apiserver` converged to the same revision
    - make sure that `oauth-apiserver` deployer won't synchronize the secrets